Unleash/unleash/website/docs/reference/activation-strategies.md

 - **flexibleRollout**

-### Custom stickiness (beta) {#custom-stickiness}
+### Custom stickiness {#custom-stickiness}

-:::note
+:::note SDK compatibility

-This feature is currently in beta and is not yet supported by all our SDKs.
-Check out the [SDK compatibility table](../reference/sdks/index.md#server-side-sdk-compatibility-table) to see what SDKs support it at the moment.
+Custom stickiness is supported by all of our SDKs except for the Rust SDK.
+You can always refer to the [SDK compatibility table](../reference/sdks/index.md#server-side-sdk-compatibility-table) for the full overview.

 :::